Leandro-Barretoo/project3-bootstrap/README.md

-# Project 2: Building with Responsive Design
+# Project 3:  Using Bootstrap

-> Recreation of The New Web using responsive design.
+> Recreation of Newsweek website using Twitter Bootstrap framework.

-> This project is an attempt to recreate a Website called The New Web using HTML, CSS and applying position concepts and UX principles to achieve a responsive website for any device.
+> This project is an attempt to recreate a Website called Newsweek using HTML, CSS, applying position concepts and UX principles achieving a responsive website and built with twitter bootstrap framework.

 ## Built with

-* HTML and CSS
+* HTML, CSS and Bootstrap

 ## Live Demo